 Instagram is always looking to adapt and improve their features to fit the trend.
 Since the pandemic surged, many people, including artists and creators, have turned to live streaming to engage with fans.
 Instagram takes this trend and expands to meet their users’ requests with their Live feature.
-Instagram Live can now host up to 4 streamers on a single broadcast at once, calling it Live Room.
-Today we break down the amazing perks that come with this new feature update.
+Today, we break down all the features available to you with Instagram Live.

 What are Instagram Live Rooms?

 The Live Room feature allows you to group up with 3 other people to talk and open up to more creative opportunities.
 Some of the capabilities Instagram mentions are starting a talk show host, having a jam session, hosting a Q&A, or creating tutorials with one another.
 Each speaker gets their own box similar to boxes during video calls, but still includes all other specs from the original Instagram Live.

 In addition to expanding the Live feature, Instagram has also incorporated a revenue streams for creators.
 A tool called “badges” is essentially a donation viewers can give to show some support.
 Not only are they contributing to the artists and creators they love, but fans will also gain special public recognition for making a donation.
 If artists and creators have other passions they wish to raise awareness about, they can ask their viewers for money through a fundraiser they bring together.